pulumi/terraform-provider-aws/website/docs/r/vpc_endpoint.html.markdown

 Provides a VPC Endpoint resource.

-~> **NOTE on VPC Endpoints and VPC Endpoint Associations:** Terraform provides both standalone VPC Endpoint Associations for [Route Tables](vpc_endpoint_route_table_association.html) - (an association between a VPC endpoint and a single `route_table_id`) and
+~> **NOTE on VPC Endpoints and VPC Endpoint Associations:** This provider provides both standalone VPC Endpoint Associations for
+[Route Tables](vpc_endpoint_route_table_association.html) - (an association between a VPC endpoint and a single `route_table_id`) and
 [Subnets](vpc_endpoint_subnet_association.html) - (an association between a VPC endpoint and a single `subnet_id`) and a VPC Endpoint resource with `route_table_ids` and `subnet_ids` attributes.